juliangrove/presupposition/README.md

   `sentence3 = (the // dyn dessert) \\ (downD (upD ((dyn (was stale)))))`

-Make 'the dessert' anaphoric to 'a cannoli'.
+Make 'the dessert' anaphoric to 'a cannoli':

   `sentence3resolved = anaph ZeroW (\g -> g !!
 0) sentence`